abhijit-gadekar/Daily_Verilog/Day003-VerilogBasics1/Readme.md

         ...
         endmodule

--E.g. of a 2-input AND gate Module
+- E.g. of a 2-input AND gate Module

       module and_gate (
           input a,
           input b,
           output y
       );
           assign y = a & b;
       endmodule

 - Here,
   - module and_gate starts the module definition with the name and_gate